-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying fund type financial statements-regulatory basis, within the combined financial statements, of Fox Public Schools No. I-74, Carter County, Oklahoma (the "District"), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated April 14, 2021.
-The report on these financial statements was adverse with respect to the presentation of the financial states of America because the presentation followed the regulatory basis of accounting for Oklahoma school districts and did not conform to the presentation requirements of the Governmental Accounting Standards Board.
-However, our report was qualified for the omission of the general fixed asset account group with respect to the presentation of financial statements on the regulatory basis of accounting authorized by the Oklahoma State Board of Education.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying fund type financial statements-regulatory basis, within the combined financial statements, of Fox Public Schools No. I-74, Carter County, Oklahoma (the "District"), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the District's financial statements was adverse with respect to the presentation of the financial statements in conformity with accounting principles generally accepted in the United States of America because the presentation followed the regulatory basis of accounting for Oklahoma school districts and did not conform to the presentation requirements of the Governmental Accounting Standards Board.
+However, our report was qualified for the omission of the general fixed asset account group with respect to the presentation of financial statements of accounting authorized by the Oklahoma State Board of Education.